georgeklaus/se-assignment-5-georgeklaus/README.md

    You can run shell commands directly within VS Code.
    The terminal supports multiple instances, allowing you to switch between them using the dropdown menu in the terminal panel.

 *Advantages of Using the Integrated Terminal:*

 1. Convenience: Run commands without leaving the code editor.
 2. Environment: Share the same environment and working directory as the editor.
 3. Efficiency: Quickly switch between coding and terminal tasks.

+*File and Folder Management*

+Creating, Opening, and Managing Files and Folders:

+1. Create a New File:

+   Go to File > New File or press Ctrl + N.
+2. Create a New Folder:

+   Right-click in the Explorer view (Side Bar) and select New Folder.
+3. Open a File or Folder:

+   Go to File > Open File or File > Open Folder or press Ctrl + O.
+4. Navigate Between Files:

+   Use the Explorer view to browse and open files.
+   Use Ctrl + P to quickly open files by typing their names.
+   Use Ctrl + Tab to switch between open files.

+*Settings and Preferences*

+Finding and Customizing Settings:

+1. Open Settings:

+   Go to File > Preferences > Settings or press Ctrl + ,.
+2. Change Theme:

+   In the settings, search for "theme" and select your preferred color theme.
+3. Adjust Font Size:

+   In the settings, search for editor.fontSize and set it to your preferred size.
+4. Modify Keybindings:

+   Go to File > Preferences > Keyboard Shortcuts or press Ctrl + K, Ctrl + S.
+   Customize keybindings to suit your workflow.

+*Debugging in VS Code*

+Setting Up and Starting Debugging:

+1. Open a File to Debug:

+Open the code file you want to debug.
+2. Add Breakpoints:

+Click in the gutter to the left of the line numbers to add breakpoints.
+3. Configure Debugging:

+Go to Run > Add Configuration and select the appropriate environment (e.g., Python, Node.js).
+4. Start Debugging:

+Press F5 or go to Run > Start Debugging.

+*Key Debugging Features:*

+1. Breakpoints: Pause execution at specific lines.
+2. Watch Variables: Monitor the values of variables.
+3. Call Stack: View the call stack to understand the sequence of function calls.
+4. Step Over/Into/Out: Control the execution flow line by line.

+**Using Source Control**

+Integrating Git with VS Code:

+1. Install Git:

+   Download and install Git from https://git-scm.com/download/linux.
+2. Initialize a Repository:

+   Open your project folder in VS Code.
+   Open the Source Control view by clicking the Source Control icon in the Activity Bar or pressing Ctrl + Shift + G.
+   Click Initialize Repository.
+3. Make Commits:

+   Stage changes by clicking the + icon next to the file.
+   Enter a commit message and click the checkmark icon to commit the changes.
+4. Push Changes to GitHub:

+   Link your local repository to a remote repository on GitHub.
+   Use the terminal to run:  (git remote add origin https://github.com/yourusername/your-repo.git git push -u origin master)

+   Alternatively, you can use the built-in Git integration to push changes by clicking the "..." icon in the Source Control view and selecting Push.